-The boundaries for the proposed City of Whale pass are slightly different from the Census-designated place (CDP) of Whale Pass.
-CDPs are used for statistical purposes.
-There should not be major differences however in terms.
-In 2010, the most recent Census count, the population numbered 31.
-The most recent Department of Labor and Workforce Development lists the CDP with a population of 46.
-These numbers are for permanent, year-round residents; there are many indications that the population swells in the summer season.
-The state demographer, whose numbers come from permanent fund dividend (PFD) applications in part, also determined the population to be 46 in 2015.
-Because an application for the PFD requires a declaration of a permanent, primary address in Alaska which may be verified, use of these data is considered the most reliable source of population data between decennial U.S. Census counts.
+The boundaries for the proposed City of Whale pass are slightly different from the Whale Pass CDP.
+In 2010, the most recent census count, the population numbered 31.
+The most recent DOLWD estimate lists the CDP as having a population of 46 in 2015.17 This number has risen each year since 2010.
+These numbers are for permanent, year-round residents; there are many anecdotal indications that the population swells in the summer season.
+Because a PFD application requires a declaration of a verifiable, primary address in Alaska, use of these data is considered the most reliable source of population data between decennial U.S. Census counts.